NilsEckelt/gh-pages/_posts/2017-11-23-Create bash push notification.md

 Now we get challenged and are going to play another round.
 And then, suddenly, my phone notifies me, my task is done and I could continue to work.
 Nice.
 You know, our handhelds are called _smart_-phones, but where did my phone know the task was done?
-That's where _[IFTTT](http://ifttt.com)_ comes to play.
+That's where [IFTTT](http://ifttt.com) comes to play.
 Do you know it?
 It's a neat service for connecting services and IoT and likely everything.

 As a developer, I can write my own services.
 I cannot publish it to you directly, because that is how they make money.
 That's totally fine.
 They don't deserve to starve.
 But as I'm not a company and this tiny tool is not my business, I'm going to share the steps and the code instead.
 ## Step 1
-Login to _IFTTT_.
+Login to IFTTT.
 Create an account f necessary.
 ## Step 2
 Enable Maker Webhooks.
-See: https://ifttt.com/maker_webhooks Copy the api token.
+See: [https://ifttt.com/maker_webhooks](https://ifttt.com/maker_webhooks) Copy the api token.
 You'll need it.
 ## Step 3
 Create a new _Applet_, choose Webhook as Trigger ('this') and follow the steps